Women's Basketball Coaching Staff

-Jessica (Cox) Morris enters her second season as the head coach of the Yellow Jackets women’s basketball program, after a highly-successful first season.
+Jessica (Cox) Morris enters her third season as the head coach of the Yellow Jackets women’s basketball program, after a highly-successful first season.
 Coach Cox, as she is referred to in the basketball community, led DC to a 14-12 (11-7 Heartland Collegiate Athletic Conference), which were the best overall and conference records since the 2009-10 campaign.

 Over the course of the 2012-13 season, (Cox) Morris guided the team to multiple achievements including an 8-3 home record, a six-game winning streak and a fourth-straight appearance in the HCAC tournament.

 Individually, Coach Cox helped grow former Jacket Kim Comden and senior Erica King into First-Team All-HCAC members last year, as well as keeping her team strong in the classroom by notching eight HCAC Academic All-Conference honorees.